pubkey/rxdb/docs-src/react-native-database.md

   <img src="./files/logo/logo_text.svg" alt="RxDB" width="70" />
 </p>

-[RxDB](https://rxdb.info/) is an offline-first, NoSQL-database for JavaScript Applications.
+[RxDB](https://rxdb.info/) is an offline-first, NoSQL-database for JavaScript applications.
 It is reactive which means that you can not only query the current state, but subscribe to all state changes like the result of a query or even a single field of a document.
 This is great for UI-based realtime applications in a way that makes it easy to develop realtime applications like what you need in React Native.

 There are multiple ways to use RxDB in React Native: